profissaocloud/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 1. Ensure **PowerShell** appears in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-1. Close CloudShell to use after in this lab.
+1. Close CloudShell for now, will be used in the next lab.

 ## Task 1: Create resource groups and deploy resources to resource groups